USEPA/RAQSAPI/cran-comments.md

    no longer exported and now marked with @internal roxygen2 flag so respective documentation is not included in the automatically generated reference documentation.
+ - resume using package:goodpractice, goodpractice is now maintained by ropensci

 # cran-comments for RAQSAPI
 ## RAQSAPI 2.0.5